Application of these Terms and Conditions

 7.4 The Client will save, indemnify, defend and hold harmless the Company and the Group and any and all companies within it from and against claims, loss, damage, costs (including legal costs), expenses and liabilities, (including without limitation liability to third parties) of any kind whatsoever and by whomsoever made in excess of the maximum liability provided for under Clause 7.3.

-7.5 The exclusions from and limitation of liability set out and above together with the indemnity and hold harmless obligation set out above shall apply irrespective of cause and notwithstanding the breach of contract, negligence, breach of duty or other failure of any kind of the Company (or of any other company within the Group) or of the Company's (or other such company's) employees, agents or sub-contractors and shall apply whether the claim or liability is one in tort (including negligence), for breach of contract or under or in respect of any other cause of action in law or in equity.
+7.5 The exclusions from and limitation of liability set out and above together with the indemnity and hold harmless obligation set out above shall apply irrespective of cause and notwithstanding the breach of contract or fixture, negligence, breach of duty or other failure of any kind of the Company (or of any other company within the Group) or of the Company's (or other such company's) employees, agents or sub-contractors and shall apply:

 7.6 The Client undertakes, warrants and represents to the Company that it has specifically considered the limits and exclusions of liability and the indemnity set out in this Clause (and in Clause 8 below) and that it considers them to be fair and reasonable and a commercial allocation of risk in relation to the consequences of having regard to the nature of the Services, the Fees paid for such Services by the Client and all other circumstances relating to the Services known to the Client and the Company at the time of entering into the Agreement.